The Question That Changes Everything

 ROMANS 8:38-39 (NIV)

-Paul is not saying this to comfort the Arminian who believes they might lose their salvation if they stop believing hard enough.
-He is saying this to the person who has rested entirely in God's sovereignty, who has given up the exhausting work of self-salvation, and who can now rest in the unshakeable certainty of a love that never lets go.
+Paul speaks to the person who rested entirely in God's sovereignty, who gave up the exhausting work of self-salvation, and who now rests in the unshakeable certainty of a love that never lets go.

 That is not arrogance.
 That is asymmetry.
 And asymmetry, once seen, cannot be unseen.